Bank-backed auto loans come with the benefit of long-standing business models and tend to have the additional perk of in-person customer service.

 Choose Bank of America for dealership auto loans

 Handling vehicle financing through a dealership means a seamless shopping experience.
-If a positive dealership experience interests you, consider applying with Bank of America and then working with one of Bank of America’s authorized dealers.
+If a positive dealership experience interests you, consider applying with Bank of America and working with one of Bank of America’s authorized dealers.

 Plus, by applying directly with Bank of America rather than through the dealership, you may be able to dodge the typical dealership loan rate markup.